KTH-Complex-fluids-group/outilab/README.md

 # Complex Fluids group

 This is the website of our academic research group at KTH, Sweden.
-Thanks to Allan Lab for the template.
+Thanks to Allan Lab for the Jekyll theme and layout.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.